andreffrosa/ad-hoc_communication-primitives/README.md

   * `va_list* argv`: List of parameters that were passed with the query
   * `RetransmissionContext* r_context`: Pointer to the Retransmission Context in order to query it if necessary.

-* `bool ContextQueryHeader(void* context_args, void* context_state, void* header, unsigned int header_size, char* query, void* result, int argc, va_list* argv, RetransmissionContext* r_context)`: Processses a query to the appended information on the message (more than one field can be inserted and by multiple contexts).
+* `bool ContextQueryHeader(void* context_args, void* context_state, void* header, unsigned int header_size, char* query, void* result, int argc, va_list* argv, RetransmissionContext* r_context)`: Processses a query to Retansmission Context's header of the message (more than one field can be inserted and by multiple contexts).
 Returns true if the query could be processed and false otherwise.
   * `void* context_args`: Pointer to the arguments of the context (optional).
   * `void* context_state`: Pointer to the state of the context (optional).
   * `void* header`: Pointer to the information that was appended to the message by the context.